+The regulatory environment

-Certainly.
-Regarding the regulatory environment, survey participants thought regulation should set standards, but not inhibit managers from being creative.
-It should not stifle entrepreneurialism and the freedom to perform.
+"Regulation should set standards but not inhibit managers from being creative.
+It should not stifle entrepreneurialism and the freedom to perform."

-80 percent of all respondents said that they thought the increased participation of institutional investors in the hedge fund market would bring with it additional regulatory and reporting burdens for those managing the assets.
+80% of all respondents said they thought the increased participation of institutional investors in the hedge fund market would bring with it additional regulatory and reporting burdens for those managing the assets.